 DIALOGUE & INTROSPECTION THROUGH INTIMACY & PERSPECTIVE

-Down to the smallest of elements, everything exist in relationship to something else.
-Nature has taught me that connectedness, reciprocity and symbiosis are dynamics that are at the foundation of life.
+Down to the smallest of elements, everything exists in relation to something else.
+Nature has taught me that connectedness, reciprocity, and symbiosis are dynamics that are at the foundation of life.
 From within these forces, we learn to communicate and value our differences.
 Whatever our background, whatever our beliefs, the dialogue is our tool to expand our horizons and find commonality.
-Through my photos, I seek to create relationships, wether they are inward or outward.
-My images are not meant to tell a stories, they are meant to start a dialogue and create a story.
+Through my photos, I seek to create relationships, whether they are inward or outward.
+My images are not meant to tell a story, they are meant to start a dialogue and create a story.

 Photos are a manifestation of light.
 But beyond the light, beyond the photos, there is shadow.
-In the shadows we loose our sight, but gain more intimate senses.
+In the shadows, we lose our sight but gain more intimate senses.
 Our hearing opens up.
 Our smell tunes in.
 Control gives way to intuition.
 Instead of reaching out and introducing ourselves, we become vulnerable and let the world in.
 From this vulnerability, intimacy sets in.
 Our connectedness deepens and our humanity heightens.
 Through my photos, I seek to bridge an intimate place that is beyond the images, where we can explore these places that celebrate life and our humanity.